 Conclusively, this paper has examined the various applications of AI in educational planning, administration, supervision and the challenges which must be addressed to effectively utilize AI.
-The fact is that using AI in planning, administration and supervision can be used to provide personalized and adaptive learning experiences for students.
+The fact is that using AI in planning, administrating and supervising the school system is fraught with strength and weaknesses.
+On the one hand, AI-based educational planning, administration and supervision can be used to provide personalized and adaptive learning experiences for students.
 AI can be used to improve parent engagement by providing parents with real-time updates on their child's progress and allowing them to communicate with teachers more easily.
 AI can be used to match students with teachers based on their learning styles and needs and can be used to customize the curriculum based on student needs and interests.
 By analyzing data on student performance and behavior, AI can help teachers and administrators identify which topics and activities are most engaging and effective for students.
 This does not imply that AI has taken over human jobs.